Doctor of Philosophy in Psychology - ClinicalMajor: CPSY

-- In addition to Graduate School requirements, each student must meet department requirements including core courses, research, the preliminary examination, a research portfolio, a dissertation, and an approved internship.
+- Each student must meet department requirements including core courses, research, the preliminary examination, a research portfolio, a dissertation, and an approved internship.

-In addition to the clinical core curriculum, students take basic psychology core courses including a statistics and research methods sequence, behavioral neuroscience, personality, developmental, cognitive, and social psychology.
-A course on the history of psychology is required for students who have not had an equivalent undergraduate course.
+In addition to the clinical core curriculum, students take basic psychology core courses including a statistics and research methods sequence, behavioral neuroscience, personality, developmental, cognitive, social, and history and systems of psychology.
 Students also complete research hours for master's and dissertation research.
-Three topical seminars are also required.

 - 620 Human Learning or 621 Cognitive Processes